CSC 444 - Data Visualization (Fall 2025)

 Course Communications

-We will use official UA email and Piazza as the primary mode of contact.
+We will use official UA email and Campuswire as the primary mode of contact.
 D2L will be used only for the instructor to securely distribute the course calendar, class materials, and grades to students.

 Grading Policies